Molly Sandén: 2020–present: Eurovision Song Contest: The Story of Fire Saga and Dom ska veta

 In the Netflix musical film Eurovision Song Contest: The Story of Fire Saga, released in 2020, Sandén lent her voice to all songs performed by the character Sigrit Ericksdóttir, played by Rachel McAdams in the film.
 The film's soundtrack album, on which Sandén is heavily featured, was nominated for Best Compilation Soundtrack For Visual Media at the 63rd Annual Grammy Awards.
 The song "Husavik (My Hometown)" was nominated for Best Original Song at the 93rd Academy Awards.
 Dom ska veta, Sandén's third studio album in Swedish, was released on 7 May 2021 and was preceded by three singles: "Jag mår bra nu" with Newkid, "Kärlek slutar alltid med bråk", and "Nån annan nu".

 Personal life

 Sandén dated Eric Saade from 2007 to 2012.
 Sandén was in a relationship with Danny Saucedo from February 2013 to 2019, and they were formerly engaged.

 On 28 September 2012, she announced that she had been diagnosed with type 1 diabetes after collapsing while on a trip to Barcelona, Spain.

-On January 2023, Sandén announced that she was pregnant with her first child.
+In January 2023, Sandén announced that she was pregnant with her first child.